-Under California's apportionment schedule, LEAs do not receive the amounts they accrue for adjustments to state aid until the following February, which is beyond the period normally defined in the modified accrual basis of accounting as "available."
-However, adjustments to state aid result from the overcollection or undercollection of annual property taxes compared with the initial estimates on which state-aid apportionments were based.
+Under California's apportionment schedule, LEAs do not receive the amounts they accrue for adjustments to state aid until the following fiscal year, which is beyond the period normally defined as "available" in the modified accrual basis of accounting.
+However, adjustments to state aid result from the overcollection or undercollection of annual property taxes, EPA changes, and other adjustments that occur after the initial estimates on which state-aid apportionments were based.
 Consequently, it might vary from one LEA to the next as to whether the accrual for adjustment to state aid is a payable or a receivable.

-It would result in inconsistent reporting of LCFF revenues for one LEA to accrue a payable for its adjustment to state aid but for the next LEA not to accrue a receivable for its adjustment to state aid.
-In the interest of comparable revenue reporting among California LEAs, all LEAs should use the CDE definition of available in Procedure 101, "Revenue Recognition," and should accrue their receivables for adjustments to state aid.
+It would result in inconsistent reporting of revenues for one LEA to accrue a payable for its adjustment to state aid but for the next LEA not to accrue a receivable for its adjustment to state aid.
+In the interest of comparable revenue reporting among California LEAs, all LEAs should use the CDE definition of available in Procedure 101, Revenue Recognition, and should accrue their receivables for adjustments to LCFF State Aid.